gardberg/attention/README.md

 Show logs with `pytest --log-level-cli=25` to show custom logs logged with `logger.log(25, "message")` It is also set to `25` by default in `pyproject.toml`.

+Filter for a specific test to run with `pytest -k test_name`

 ### TODO

 - [x] Implement softmax